-The Jackson Institute for Global Affairs is currently a department within the Graduate School of Arts and Sciences at Yale (GSAS).
-However, unlike most of the Ph.D. programs within GSAS, Jackson offers a professional degree for students who are pursuing careers in government, public affairs, and private organizations addressing global issues.
-As such, our master’s degrees are not focused toward an academic career.
-Regardless of the GSAS application prompts, applicants should tailor their personal statement, and other application components, around their academic and professional background and showcase how these shape their intended focus area at Jackson as well as their future professional plans in the global arena.
+Jackson offers a professional degree for students who are pursuing careers in government, public affairs, and private organizations addressing global issues.
+Applicants should tailor their personal statement, and other application components, around their academic and professional background and showcase how these shape their intended focus area at Jackson as well as their future professional plans in the global arena.

 Required Application Materials

-To encourage early applications, the Jackson Institute for Global Affairs will waive the application fee for all MPP and MAS program applications received by December 1.
+To encourage early applications, Jackson will waive the application fee for all M.P.P. and M.A.S. applications received by December 1.
 A form is not required to receive the waiver.